Tyrrrz/YoutubeExplode/Readme.md

 #### Retrieving video metadata

-To retrieve metadata associated with a YouTube video, call `Videos.GetAsync(...)`:
+To retrieve the metadata associated with a YouTube video, call `Videos.GetAsync(...)`:

 ```csharp
 using YoutubeExplode;